jkb0o/pecs/README.md

 ```

 ## Work in Progress

-This repo is more like an experimental-proof-of-concept than a production-ready library.
+This crate is pretty young.
 API could and will change.
-App will crash (there are some untested unsafe blocks), some
+App may crash.
+Some
-promises will silently drop (there are stil no unit tests), documentation is incomplete
+promises could silently drop.
+Documentation is incomplete.
-and so on.

 But.
 But.
 Examples works like a charm.
 And this fact gives us a lot of hope.

 ## License